Boris Vallejo Portrait

 Wildlife Art and Nature's Majesty

-One particular event became a major turning point in her career, when asked to illustrate the jacket of Jane Lindskold's Through Wolf's Eyes.
-At Boris's suggestion, they visited Lakota Wolf Preserve in Columbia, NJ to observe the wolves and prepare reference drawings.
-The visit re-ignited Julies love for nature revealing itself in her stunning wildlife artwork.
-Not only depicting the physical attributes of her subjects but also conveying their innate spirit and the delicate balance in the natural world.
-Her wildlife pieces radiate an authentic understanding of anatomy and behavior, reflecting her dedication to capturing the essence of each creature she portrays.
+One pivotal event catalyzed her career transformation when she was commissioned to illustrate the jacket of Jane Lindskold’s Through Wolf’s Eyes.
+At Boris’s recommendation, they embarked on a journey to Lakota Wolf Preserve in Columbia, New Jersey, to observe the wolves and prepare reference drawings.
+This visit reignited Julie’s profound love for nature, manifesting in her exquisite wildlife artwork.
+Not only did she meticulously capture the physical attributes of her subjects but also conveyed their inherent spirit and the delicate equilibrium within the natural world.
+Her wildlife pieces exude an authentic understanding of anatomy and behavior, reflecting her unwavering dedication to capturing the essence of each creature she portrays.

 Abstract